igarnier/vplot/README.md

 # vplot
 Plotting library built on top of owl, vlayout, cairo2, batteries and tsdl.

+WARNING: this library is not ready for consumption.
+Use at your own risks.

 TODO:
+* Fix rendering pipeline, it is stupid right now.

-Other types of plots:
+* Other types of plots:
 - plotting functions (ongoing)
-- scatter plots
 - legends for figures and axes

-Stuff to fix:
+* Stuff to fix:
 - add gradient legend to heatmap
 - optimise drawing
-+ allow to tune pixel block size